arcus/education_modules/sql_basics/sql_basics.md

 ### Adding Comments

-**Comments** are essentially explanatory or helpful bits of text that you can add to your code as documentation for yourself or other reviewers of your code.
+**Comments** are explanatory or helpful bits of text that you can add to your code as documentation for yourself or other reviewers of your code.
 Comments don't actually affect the execution of the SQL code in any way and are simply there for humans.

 In **SQL** there are 2 different techniques that can be used for adding comments, **single-line** and **multi-line** comments.